h5law/pokt-ibc-integration/phase1/ics23/README.md

 	NonMembershipLeafData []byte

 	// SiblingData is the data of the sibling node to the leaf being proven,
 	// required for updatable proofs.
-For unupdatable proofs, is nil.
+For un-updatable proofs, is nil.
 	SiblingData []byte
 }
 ```